Supertiger576/hcb-wifi-rp2040-devboard/README.md

 # RP2040 Devboard
-An RP2040 devboard created with a guide from Hack Club Stasis.
+An RP2040 devboard created with a guide from Hack Club.
 I added the RM2 to allow wireless capabilities.

 This project interested me as a lot of people have told me that devboards were useful.